ayasy-el/NestStaff/README.md

 ## ✨ Features

 - CRUD operations for employees 👩‍💼👨‍💼
-- SQLite as the database 🗄️
+- PostgreSQL as the database 🗄️
 - Prisma ORM for seamless database interactions 🧑‍💻
 - Global exception handling with custom filters 🎯
 - Swagger API documentation 📑